 The Soca River looks nice, doesn't it?
-Crystalline emerald waters, fresh from the mountains.
-It's tempting to jump in, isn't it?
+Emerald water, fresh from the mountains.
+Might be tempting to jump in.

 It's close to freezing.
-Even if it's a searingly hot day, the water is freshly-melted Alpine snow.
+Even if it's a searing hot day, the water is freshly-melted Alpine snow.
 The kind that numbs your toes in a few seconds.
 You'll feel the thermal shock of a lifetime.
-Hey, that might just be your thing.
+Hey, that might be the thrill you were seeking.
 But be warned.

-This goes for those planning to partake in some canyoning or rafting.
-Make sure you're physically fit and prepared for the icy sting of the river.
+That's an important note for anyone planning to do canyoning or rafting – make sure you're physically fit and prepared for the icy sting of the river.

 Ticks are another problem in forested and long grass areas.
-In the summer, these can transmit encephalitis, Lyme disease and meningitis and they can also be a problem in winter, so don't think the cold weather keeps these bitey little beasts at bay.
-They can survive freezing temperatures!
+In the summer, these can transmit encephalitis, Lyme disease and meningitis.
+They can also be a problem in winter, so don't assume the cold weather keeps these bitey little beasts at bay.
+They can survive freezing temperatures.

-In most diagnosed Lyme Disease cases, the tick has been fully embedded in the skin for 2-3 days, leaving a bulls-eye style mark.
+In most diagnosed Lyme Disease cases, the tick has been fully embedded in the skin for two to three days, leaving a bulls-eye style mark.
 Always do a thorough check of yourself (and your travel partner) if you have been out into wilderness areas for ticks.
 Shake out your clothing, check your boots and backpack as ticks can sometimes sneak their way into these items.

 There are two species of venomous snakes in Slovenia, the horned viper and the asp viper.

 It's very unlikely you'll be bitten.
-But if you are, note well the appearance of the snake and seek help.
+But if you are, note well the appearance of the snake and seek help immediately.

 Bites are hardly lethal, and you probably won't even need antiserum.
 But it's better to play it safe regardless.

 There are also bears in Slovenia, but attacks are exceedingly rare.
-If a bear knows you're coming it will simply scamper away.
-Make sure to make plenty of noise when hiking.
+If a bear knows you're coming it will usually scamper away.
+Try to make plenty of noise when hiking.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Slovenia is one of the safest places you can visit, anywhere.
+Slovenia is one of the safest places you can visit.
 The biggest danger you're likely to face is falling into a pretty lake because you were to distracted by the peaceful backdrop of the snowy Alps.